ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 _weighted ratio_.

-A _threshold_ is then calculated based on this _predict unit value_, supplied L-value and the _weight_ that was calculated from the calibration weight and design weight.
+A _threshold_ is then calculated based on this _predict unit value_, supplied L-value and the _weight_ that was calculated from the calibration factor and design weight.

 If the target value exceeds the _threshold_, then a modified value of the target is calculated using the original value, _weight_ and _threshold_.